The Guru Has Protected This Home

 I still have the albums Dev downloaded for himself on my computer, which occasionally come shuffling onto my iTunes.
 One of these songs is over 30 minutes long; it is called "Humee Hum" from an album entitled "Musical Affirmations Volume 2."
 The lyrics begin "humee hum," and end "braam hum."
 Humee hum, braam hum, humee hum, braam hum.
 “What'll it be then?”
 I hear Dev saying, as it plays.
 “Take some carrot juice for your liver, relax your cranium just a little to let more free thinking in, and be kind to the animals.
 Absorb just a light wind on your epidermis to cure any writer's block.
 Make fun of my disingenuous, mean nature all you want, but do yourself a favour and don't deride my magical thinking.”
 Come with me, Go with God… Come with me, Go with God… Come with me, Go with God… Humee hum, Braam hum… Humee hum, Braam hum.

-When I left New York for good, I also left my cat in Dev’s eerie velvet lair.
-For his personal entertainment, Dev had established an elaborate feud with this cat: the varmint, its hateful feet stomping around the apartment.
-For months after I left I had dreams of her opening her eyelids and being filled with dense white froth.
+When I left New York for good, I also left my foster cat in Dev’s eerie velvet lair.
+For months afterwards I had dreams of her opening her eyelids and being filled with dense white froth.
 I remember her following me down the passageway, past the Mystery Room, I remember closing the door on her enquiring face; trying to banish the thought of her.
-These are the uncomplicated emotional relationships you can have with animals; the ones that are impossible with other people.
+These are the uncomplicated emotional relationships you can have with animals, the ones that are impossible with other people.
 The simple dynamic of responsibility, dependence and affection.
 The simple sense of betrayal.

-I’ve been back in Cape Town for six years now.
+I’ve been back in Cape Town for years now.
 From my bed I stare out at Devil’s Peak, and in the evenings I watch the last of the city’s light, setting the devil aglow and fading to twilight.
 I am well, I think, though one night in ten I wake with a terror before the dawn.
-I’ve learnt not to try and understand anything at an hour like that.
-I’ve learnt to just wait, or to press up beside the someone that Dev and the Himalayans sent for me; true to their word.
 On these nights I am sometimes consoled by the drifting sounds of choral singing from a prayer group down the road.
 I hear, and try to hear, their collective humee-hums and braam-hums and Oms, and somewhere in that consoling vibration, which drifts into my room like a slow front, I fall back into oblivion.

 The night before I moved out, Dev stood in the doorway of my room.
 I kept wanting him to go away, wanting to be alone, even though I knew he was a king among all the people I would ever meet.
 If he would only leave, I would not have to rouse my mind and my soul; I would not have to expend the energy it would take to understand him.
-He kept standing there, toying with the door with his foot; his mood was low but he wanted to speak.
-He said that it’s sad I'm going.
+He kept standing there, toying with the door with his foot.
+His mood was low but he wanted to speak.
+He said that it’s sad I'm leaving.
 He said that we're such introverts, we spent all this time living together and we don't know each other at all.
 He said he'll come to Cape Town once he's won the lotto.
-And he’ll take care of my cat, too.
+And he’ll keep my cat, too.
 He'll hold her against his belly until he ingests her.